 Tofuku-ji is located in southeastern Kyoto, close to Fushimi Inari Shrine (the shrine famous for its ten thousands of vermilion gates).
 So, maybe it is a nice plan to visit Tofuku-ji before/after Fushimi Inari Shrine.

 The location of Bisyamondo Temple is far-eastern Kyoto (The closest station is JR or Keihan Yamashina Station).
 Not very well-known, but Bisyamondo is also highly recommended to enjoy the autumn foliage view.
 If you come to Bishamondo during the peak of the foliage season, it will be entirely filled by red autumn colors!
 Being away from the center and due to the low awareness, it is a true hidden gem.

 Map of top 10 places for viewing Foliage Leaves

 Recommended Guide Tour to enjoy foliage view in Kyoto

 Our recommended tour and activities available in Kyoto.

 |Kiyomizu Temple||Kyoto Full-Day Sightseeing Tour including Nijo Castle and Kiyomizu Temple|

 |Jojakko-ji Temple, Togetsu Bridge||Arashiyama and Sagano Walking Food Tour|

 |You can request where you want||Full-Day Kyoto Private Custom Walking Tour|

-We hope you have a wonderful time in Kyoto.
-Where in Kyoto will you go and see the beautiful autumn colors?
+We hope you will have a wonderful time in Kyoto.
+Where in Kyoto would you like to go and see the beautiful autumn colors?